Playing Safe With AI

 Everything related to generative AI is evolving incredibly fast.
 AI chatbots, tools, assistants, services and agents are becoming more capable every day.
 With all this buzz and excitement it's easy to lean to one side of the convenience versus safety trade-off.

-This rapidly expanding space creates many opportunities for the bad guys to exploit weakness.
-This can affect your personal data, your finances, or the data of the company you work for.
-Being aware of what can go wrong is your best defense.
+Being aware of what could go wrong is your best defense.
 In this article, we'll go through the most common risks, with recommendations to help you play safe with AI.

 AI Safety

-The Terms & Conditions Matter
+Those Terms & Conditions Matter

 Improper usage of AI services can also lead to violations of data privacy regulations like GDPR, HIPAA, and data residency laws.